Rated Ace Reqs

 A given player cannot start a new official rated ace tournament while still playing in one.
-Star Fleet Arena will continue as a separate PBEM tournament system, but we are considering the idea that it will use a different format.
 The decision on how it will continue will remain under study a few more days.

 ADB PBEM events will generate two ace cards per tournament, for the winner and the 2nd place player.
 All players must complete their first game, or they will be replaced by new players and the deadline for the first round will be extended as needed.
 Games that end due to a player dropping out will be subject to adjudication; if the player who dropped out was not clearly losing at the time, the game will be void and the remaining player will start over against a replacement or (in later rounds) a wildcard opponent.